MicrosoftDocs/learn/learn-pr/azure/shift-nodejs-express-apis-serverless/includes/10-summary.md

 > [!NOTE]
 > To deploy the Functions app to the cloud, see the tutorial [Manage Azure resource groups with TypeScript Function API](/azure/developer/javascript/how-to/with-web-app/azure-function-resource-group-management/deploy-azure-function-with-visual-studio-code).
 You can use a [free Azure account](https://azure.microsoft.com/free/) and the Azure Functions extension for Visual Studio Code to deploy the application.

-The solution for the current sample project is in the [solution branch](https://github.com/MicrosoftDocs/mslearn-module-shifting-nodejs-express-apis-to-serverless/tree/solution) on GitHub.
+The solution for the current sample project is in the [solution branch](https://github.com/MicrosoftDocs/mslearn-module-shifting-nodejs-express-apis-to-serverless/tree/solution) of the GitHub project.
 Follow the instructions in the README file to get started.
 You can explore running the Express app or the Functions app to get a sense of the differences.
 Then try to apply this same shift to your code.

 ## Other resources